 - Avoid alcohol and nicotine for symptom management.

-Treatment of OCD (Obsessive-Compulsive Disorder).
+Treatment for OCD (Obsessive-Compulsive Disorder).
 Summary

 The treatment of obsessive-compulsive disorder, especially with very severe life-changing symptoms, can be long and difficult.
 Evidence-based studies show that the best treatment results can be achieved by using psychiatric medication, mostly antidepressants, in combination with psychotherapy.